 Other emergency and maintenance necessities to go over include:

-Approaching driver training with an open mind, a positive attitude, and patience will give your teen the best foundation for becoming a skilled and safe driver.
+Approach this training with an open mind, a positive attitude, and patience and you'll give your teen a headstart in becoming a skilled and safe driver.
 And who knows?
 You may learn something new about the road too!

 Reviewed by: Kurt E. Gray, MSM